mahdiolfat/ssp/README.md

 The book represents algorithms as:

-1. set of instructions (pseudo-code)
+1. set of instructions (pseudo-code) annotated in Tables.
-1. matlab code
+1. matlab code annotated in Figures.
-1. described in English in the textbook body
+1. described in words in the body of the text.

 ## Chapters